MiguelAcostaDelVecchio/TodoListApp/README.md

 - Modify any task
 - Sort the taks based on priorities and due dates
 - View all the tasks that are due today
+- All of the user inputted information is encoded in JSON format and decoded whenever it is necessary

 ### Frameworks
 - SwiftUI